-The supplementary information set out in Note 29 on page 126 is disclosed to meet the requirement of Bursa Malaysia Securities Berhad and is not part of the financial statements.
+The supplementary information set out in Note 31 on page 128 is disclosed to meet the requirement of Bursa Malaysia Securities Berhad and is not part of the financial statements.
 The Directors are responsible for the preparation of the supplementary information in accordance with Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants ("MIA Guidance") and the directive of Bursa Malaysia Securities Berhad.
 In our opinion, the supplementary information is prepared, in all material respects, in accordance with the MIA Guidance and the directive of Bursa Malaysia Securities Berhad.

-Other Matters
+Other matters

-This report is made solely to the members of the Company, as a body, in accordance with Section 266 of the Companies Act 2016 in Malaysia and for no other purpose.
-We do not assume responsibility to any other person for the content of this report.
+- This report is made solely to the members of the Company, as a body, in accordance with Section 174 of the Companies Act, 1965 in Malaysia and for no other purpose.
+We do not assume responsibility to any other person for the content of this report. - The financial statements as at 31 December 2014 and for the year ended were audited by other auditors.

-ECOVIS AHL PLT

-AF 001825 Chartered Accountants
+ECOVIS AHL PLT AF 001825 Chartered Accountants

-Kuala Lumpur Date: 24 March 2017 Chua Kah Chun No.2696/09/17 (J) Chartered Accountant
+Kuala Lumpur 8 March 2016 Chua Kah Chun No.2696/09/17 (J) Chartered Accountant